-Expect that all of the following types of retirement income will be taxable at your ordinary income tax rates.
+Expect these types of retirement income to be taxable at your ordinary income tax rates:

-- Withdrawals from retirement plans: If a plan was funded with pretax dollars, whether by you or your employer, it will result in taxable retirement income when withdrawn.
+- Withdrawals from retirement plans: A plan funded with pretax dollars, whether by you or your employer, will result in taxable retirement income when withdrawn.
 Expect withdrawals from traditional IRAs, 401(k)s, 403(b)s, SEPs, and other similar types of plans to be taxable.